mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 last_modified_at:
 ---

-Just shy of 1,000 posts, this Jekyll-based site takes longer than I'd like to build.
-What started as a few seconds has turned into a half an hour of optimizing assets, looping through Liquid and churning out thousands of HTML files.
+This Jekyll-based site takes longer than I'd like to build.
+What once took a few seconds now lasts over a half an hour as assets are optimized and thousands of HTML files are churned out.

-Inspired by Anne Tomasevich's post [Optimizing Jekyll Performance with Gulp](http://savaslabs.com/2016/10/19/optimizing-jekyll-with-gulp.html), I set out determine what parts of my site's build process could use some love.
+Inspired by Anne Tomasevich's post [Optimizing Jekyll Performance with Gulp](http://savaslabs.com/2016/10/19/optimizing-jekyll-with-gulp.html), I dug into my build process to determine what parts needed the most optimizing.

-At the time of testing my site contained roughly:
+At this time my site contained roughly:

 - 1,014 images generated at different sizes.
 - 6,986 total images.